aryanpingle/Quantum-Computing-Project/README.md

 ## Potential for Future Work

 > If you were given more time what else would you do.
 What other POPL aspects might come into play?

+- Multi-threading and multiprocessing can be used to improve the execution  time of the algorithm.
+- Future comparative studies can be made against Qiskit modules that implement the same function/algorithm
+- Random measurements can be iintroduced, it refers to measurements made on quantum bits (qubits) that are not predetermined by the program but instead involve some element of randomness, this allows for probabilistic outcomes when measuring the state of a qubit.
+- Random measurements can be leveraged in certain quantum algorithms, such as those involved in quantum random number generation or optimization problems.
+- Grover's algorithm, Shor's algorithm, bernstein vazirani algorithm are some algorithms that can be implemented at the back of random measurements